fzhnf/export-camp/README.md

 - Integrates @nuxt/ui, @pinia/nuxt, and @sidebase/nuxt-auth modules
 - Includes ESLint for linting and code formatting
 - Full TypeScript support with type checking via vue-tsc
+- + new package nuxt-icons (not nuxt-icon) for importing svg purpose, not to be confused with nuxt-icon that also used in this project as icon library
 ## Setup

 Make sure to install the dependencies: